How to Use Custom Feedback Templates

 Start by getting crystal clear on what you aim to achieve with your feedback process.
 Your templates should support your company’s broader mission and strategic priorities instead of functioning as isolated tools.

-To close this gap, involve your team in setting goals.
+To close the gap between company goals and individual ones, involve your team in setting them.
 Start with brainstorming sessions to identify objectives, then work together to prioritize them.
-This collaborative process ensures clarity and emphasizes the importance of these goals.
 Address three levels: individual, team, and business outcomes.
 For instance, if customer retention is a priority, your templates could include sections focused on customer service skills, problem-solving, and relationship-building.

 Review Current Feedback Processes